reportportal/docs/src/md/src/GettingStarted/Integrations.md

 * Sauce Labs
 * E-mail server

-If you want integrate ReportPortal with these external systems, and you can not find a needed tab on the Project Settings, please check section in documentation [Plugins](https://reportportal.io/docs/Plugins).
+If you want to integrate ReportPortal with these external systems, and you can not find a needed tab on the Project Settings, please check the section in documentation [Plugins](https://reportportal.io/docs/Plugins).

-Integration confiurations can be added on the global level (for all project on the instance) on the Management board or on the project level (only for one project) on Project Settings.
+Integration configurations can be added on the global level (for all projects on the instance) on the Management Board or the project level (only for one project) on Project Settings.

-If you have another configuration than others project have or you want to integrate only your project with external system, you should perform the next actions:
+If you have another configuration than others project have or you want to integrate only your project with an external system, you should perform the next actions:

-1. Login ReportPortal as PROJECT MANGER or ADMIN
+1. Login ReportPortal as PROJECT MANAGER or ADMIN

-2. Go to ProjectSettings > Integrations
+2. Go to project settings > Integrations

-3. Click on the one of the integration panel
+3. Click on one of the integration panels

-4. And click button "Unlink and setup manually"
+4. And click the button "Unlink and setup manually"

-By this action you unlink the current project from the global settings and configure your own integration.
+By this action, you unlink the current project from the global settings and configure your integration.

 [ ![Unlink Global Jira Integration](Images/userGuide/gettingStarted/Unlink Global Integration.png) ](mages/userGuide/gettingStarted/Unlink Global Integration.png)

 >**Note:**
-> If you unlink project setting and ADMIN changes global settings for whole instance, your project will use your project settings.
+> If you unlink project setting and ADMIN changes global settings for the whole instance, your project will use your project settings.

-To return global settings, you need to click a button "Resert to global settings".
+To return global settings, you need to click a button "Reset to global settings".
-In this case your settings will be deleted, and integration will use global settings.
+In this case, your settings will be deleted, and integration will use global settings.

 You always can reset to the global settings.

 ## Jira Integration

-An integration with a JIRA can be required for projects that collect defects in a separate tracking tool.
-Integration provides an exchange of information between ReportPortal and the JIRA, such as posting issues and linking issues, getting updates on their statuses.
+Integration with a JIRA can be required for projects that collect defects in a separate tracking tool.
+The integration provides an exchange of information between ReportPortal and the JIRA, such as posting issues and linking issues, getting updates on their statuses.

 **Permission:**

-The *Administrator* can upload a plugin and make global integrations on the Plugin Tab on the Management board.
+The *Administrator* can upload a plugin and make global integrations on the Plugin tab on the Management board.
 Also, the Administrator can unlink project configurations from global.
-The *Project Manager* is able to work only on the project level.
+The *Project Manager* can work only on the project level.
 He can unlink and re-write global configuration with project ones on Project Settings > Integrations.

 ### Global JIRA integration

 #### Add new global Jira integration

-If  all projects on your instance are using the same Jira  projects, you will be able configure **global integrations** which will be applied on all projects.
+If all projects on your instance are using the same Jira projects, you will be able to configure **global integrations** which will be applied on all projects.

 1. Login as ADMIN